 Test Results

 The projector's accuracy post-calibration is outstanding.
 Any notable white balance and gamma issues seen pre-calibration are addressed.
 Worth noting, though, is that calibrating the projector's white point and grayscale changed how saturated reds, blues, and magentas are clamped; however, color accuracy still remains close to the target.
-The image appears warmer following calibration, but not by a noticeably significant amount.
+The image appears warmer after calibration, but not by a noticeably significant amount.

 The Hisense M2 Pro projector utilizes a Triple Laser (Red + Green + Blue TriChroma) light source, rated for over 25,000 hours.
 The projector isn't native 4k, using pixel-shifting to create a higher-resolution image.
 While this results in an image that isn't as crisp as native 4k, it still looks better than a 1080p projector.